Azure-Samples/documentdb-java-todo-app/README.md

 - javascript
 products:
 - azure
-description: "The sample code in this Github repository demonstrates how to create a simple application using Java and Azure DocumentDB."
+description: "The sample code in this Github repository demonstrates how to create a simple application using Java and Azure CosmosDB."
 urlFragment: documentdb-java-todo-app
 ---

-# A Simple Todo List Application built w/ Java + Azure DocumentDB
+# A Simple Todo List Application built w/ Java + Azure CosmosDB

-The sample code in this Github repository demonstrates how to create a simple application using Java and Azure DocumentDB.
+The sample code in this Github repository demonstrates how to create a simple application using Java and Azure CosmosDB.

 For a complete end-to-end walkthrough of creating the application, please visit the following [Azure documentation page](https://azure.microsoft.com/documentation/articles/documentdb-java-application/).